Williamson A. Sangma: New government proposals

-Sangma and the APHLC delegation, having welcomed the Federal structure proposal, decided to participate in a committee composed of representatives from APHLC, Government of India, and the Government of Assam to work out the details of the proposed Federal scheme, subject to the conditions that in the Federal structure, the hill state unit should have equal voice and status with the units comprising the remaining state of Assam.
-With bitter opposition from APCC faction opposed to Chief Minister Chaliha, the committee was not constituted to work out the details of the Federal scheme.
+Sangma and the APHLC delegation, having welcomed the Federal structure proposal, decided to participate in a committee composed of representatives from the APHLC, Government of India, and the Government of Assam to work out the details of the proposed Federal scheme, subject to the conditions that in the Federal structure, the hill state unit should have equal voice and status with the units comprising the remaining state of Assam.
+With bitter opposition from the APCC faction opposed to Chief Minister Chaliha, the committee was not constituted to work out the details of the Federal scheme.
 Instead, a joint discussion in Delhi on 7 July 1967, with representatives from various political parties of the Plains and the APHLC was called, to make an effort to reach an agreed solution for the reorganisation of Assam.
-APHLC boycotted the commission as it not only opposed the Federal idea, but also resigned all the seats it held in Khasi, and the Garo hills on 25 May 1968.
-APHLC started a non-violent Satyagraha on 10 September 1968 for the statehood.
+The APHLC boycotted the commission as it not only opposed the Federal idea, but also resigned all the seats it held in Khasi and the Garo hills on 25 May 1968 and began a non-violent Satyagraha on 10 September 1968 to campaign for statehood.